vmware/vic-product/docs/user_doc/vic_app_dev/deploy_single_containervm.md

 ```
 docker run --rm -m 4g -v vic-build:/go/src/github.com/vmware/ -w /go/src/github.com/vmware/vic golang:1.8 make all
 ```
 The output of the build also lives on the volume.
 You need to ensure that the volume is big enough.
-VIC engine 1.2 will support NFS volume mounts which could be a great alternative for the build source and output.
+VIC engine supports NFS volume mounts which could be a great alternative for the build source and output.